eriter/fluffy-tribble/README.md

 - Linting.
 I’ve made some changes out of habit (I was drilled to prefer let and const to var), but without knowing the Wistia org’s standards I haven't attempted to implement a linter.
 My sincere apologies if this has produced awkward formatting, or if silly mistakes slipped in that a linter would have caught.

 - Edgecase user behavior.
-It's totally possible that a user clicking around (particularly on the playlist page) might very well introduce race conditions
+It's totally possible that a user clicking around (particularly on the playlist page) might very well introduce race conditions or other unexpected behavior.
+I've done little to guard against this.

 # Feature Specifications